-This report represents the results of archaeological and anthropological research conducted on Ailuk Atoll, Marshall Islands on February 14, 2000 by the Historic Preservation Office, Majuro, Marshall Islands.
-All field documents, including completed site survey forms, field notes, maps, photographs are housed at Historic Preservation Office, Majuro Atoll, Republic of the Marshall Islands.
+This report represents the results of archaeological and anthropological research conducted on Mejit Island, Marshall Islands between November 25 and December 1, 1998, by the Historic Preservation Office, Majuro, Marshall Islands.
+All field documents, including completed site survey forms, field notes, maps, and photographs are housed at Historic Preservation Office, Majuro Atoll, Republic of the Marshall Islands.
 No artifacts or food remains were collected.
 The US National Park Service Historic Preservation Fund grant provided funding.